An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

 \subsubsection{Shrinking horizon phase}

-Algorithm~1 starts by solving $P_i(l,\emptyset)$ which consists of $N$ grid points with $M$ blocks of length $l$ without constraint \eqref{MPC input block}.
-At the next sample, $P_{i+1}(l-1,b_{0|0})$ is solved where $b_{0|0}$ is the optimal mode that has been computed and implemented from the last sample.
-This process is repeated until the sample $i+l-1$ when $P_{i+l-1}(1,b_{0|i+l-2})$ is solved and the first block has only one interval.
+Algorithm~\ref{alg:mpc} starts by solving $P_i(l,\emptyset)$ which consists of $N$ grid points with $M$ blocks of length $l$ \revv{with $h=l$ in \eqref{MPC input block}}.
+At the next sample, $P_{i+1}(l-1,\mathbf{p}_{0|i})$ is solved where $\mathbf{p}_{0|i}$ is the optimal mode that was computed and implemented at the previous sample.
+This process is repeated until the sample $i+l-1$ when $P_{i+l-1}(1,\mathbf{p}_{0|i+l-2})$ is solved and the first block has only one interval.
 As a consequence, a series of problems are solved in the following order:

 An illustrative diagram of this shrinking horizon strategy is shown in Fig.~\ref{fig:shift-block}.